View of a mountain range.

 The Environmental and Ecosystems Sciences (EES) major at WSU combines a broad interdisciplinary science and social science background coupled with a flexible advanced curriculum for specialization.

 This flexibility allows students to choose in-depth studies in a minor or specialized area of interest (e.g., aquatic ecology, forestry, geospatial analysis).
-This major provides you with hands-on research and management experience and prepares you for graduate school and management careers in a wide variety of environmental positions.
+This major provides hands-on research and management experience and prepares students for graduate school and management careers in a wide variety of environmental positions.

-Our EES major is offered at our Pullman, Vancouver and Tri Cities campuses.
+Our EES major is offered at our Pullman, Tri-Cities, and Vancouver campuses.

 Your Experience in Environmental and Ecosystem Sciences